awell-health/awell-score/README.md

 <h3 align="center" style='margin-bottom: 24px;'>
   <a href="https://developers.awellhealth.com/awell-score">Documentation</a>
   <span> · </span>
-  <a href="https://score.awellhealth.com">Playground app</a>
+  <a href="https://developers.awellhealth.com/awell-score/developer-tools/api-playground">API playground</a>
   <span> · </span>
-  <a href="https://developers.awellhealth.com/awell-score/developer-tools/api-playground">API playground</a>
+  <a href="https://score.awellhealth.com">Playground app</a>
 </h3>

 Awell Score is an API developed by the [Awell Health](http://awell.health/) team used to calculate validated scores for clinical & patient reported outcome measures or perform any other clinical algorithms. **The API currently has a library of over 100 validated scores.**

 It was originally developed as an in-house microservice used by our own products.
-However, in September 2022 we decided to make the project open source and make it available to everyone.
+However, in February 2024 we decided to open source the project and make it available to everyone.

 With Awell Score, you can avoid building clinical score calculations yourself which has a couple of benefits: